Class and Subclass are crucial when choosing and creating your character in Baldur’s Gate 3. It’s your playstyle and identity.

 For example, if you are a Cleric and your primary ability is Wisdom, you should aim to be proficient in Animal Handling, Insight, Medicine, Perception, and Survival.
 Folk Hero (Survival, Animal Handling) is the background that includes those skills and could be a choice here.
 Then you can use the remaining skill points from your class to add missing proficiencies.
 Similarly, the best race for Ceric would be Gold Dwarf, which gives you extra weapon proficiencies and armor proficiency – which is extremely useful if you want to play melee.
 Further, when building the range Cleric, you could pick wood elf or half-elf races to become proficient with longbows, which is the racial advantage of wood elves.

 Here are the recommended skills, abilities, and races for each class.
-However, keep in mind that depending on your weapon, armor, and subclass choice, those recommendations can vary.
+However, remember that those recommendations can vary depending on your weapon, armor, and subclass choice.
 Our suggestions ensure you’ll create a strong character by picking any class, race, or skill combination from the table below.

 The table below lists all recommended combinations of skills, abilities, and races for each class: